JackSzwergold/Writing/Spoiled Kid Spoilered.md

-# Spoiled Kid Spoilered
-## Rich Kid Shares the Marvel Comics Adaptation of *Return of the Jedi*
+## Spoiled Kid Spoilered: Rich Kid Shares the Marvel Comics Adaptation of *Return of the Jedi*

 By Jack Szwergold, May 30, 2015